MicrosoftDocs/PowerShell-Docs/developer/module/understanding-a-windows-powershell-module.md

 2. Anything else that the above code file may need, such as additional assemblies, help files, or scripts.

-3. A manifest file that describes the above files, as well as stores metadada such as author and versioning information..
+3. A manifest file that describes the above files, as well as stores metadata such as author and versioning information.

 4. A directory that contains all of the above content, and is located where PowerShell can reasonably find it.